pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_act.md

 10.036: server 1 finished job 8
 10.257: customer 10 arrived
 10.260: server 1 took job 10
-10.739: server 2 finished job 9
-15.303: server 1 finished job 10
+10.626: server 1 finished job 10
-"run! halted with 23 clock events, 1531 sample steps, simulation time: 15.3"
+"run! halted with 19 clock events, 1027 sample steps, simulation time: 10.63"
 ```

-Note that
+Note that:

+- we must check the input channel in `load` since everything runs in the user process and a `take!` on the input channel would block if it was empty.
+So we setup a conditional `event!` to call `serve` if the channel is ready.
-- the checking of the input channel in `load ...` switches on sampling implicitly (1531 sample steps),
+- The checking of the input channel in `load ...` switches on sampling implicitly (1027 sample steps).
+This ensures that the simulation runs and does not block.
-- the `finish` function stops the clock if `N` is reached.
+- The `finish` function `stop!`s the clock if `N` is reached.

 [^1]:  see also: [M/M/c queue](https://en.wikipedia.org/wiki/M/M/c_queue) on Wikipedia and an [implementation in `SimJulia`](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb).